dapr/docs/concepts/bindings/specs/kafka.md

     value: "password"
 ```

-`topics` is a comma separated string of topics for an input binding.
+- `topics` is a comma separated string of topics for an input binding.
-`brokers` is a comma separated string of kafka brokers.
+- `brokers` is a comma separated string of kafka brokers.
-`consumerGroup` is a kafka consumer group to listen on.
+- `consumerGroup` is a kafka consumer group to listen on.
-`publishTopic` is the topic to publish for an output binding.
+- `publishTopic` is the topic to publish for an output binding.
-`authRequired` determines whether to use SASL authentication or not.
+- `authRequired` determines whether to use SASL authentication or not.
-`saslUsername` is the SASL username for authentication.
-Only used if `authRequired` is set to `"true"`.
+- `saslUsername` is the SASL username for authentication.
+Only used if `authRequired` is set to - `"true"`.
-`saslPassword` is the SASL password for authentication.
-Only used if `authRequired` is set to `"true"`.
+- `saslPassword` is the SASL password for authentication.
+Only used if `authRequired` is set to - `"true"`.

+> **Note:** In production never place passwords or secrets within Dapr components.
+For information on securly storing and retrieving secrets refer to [Setup Secret Store](../../../howto/setup-secret-store)